 The current state of music?
 I find there’s so much of it!
 I like the mixture and when people mix things up and you’ve got a lot of new music – I know you’re probably going to ask me who, but…

-Diana Ross for example, she’s got something coming out soon and there’s a couple of great tracks in there.
+Diana Ross, for example, she has a couple of great tracks.
 But it’s not so much the music itself, it’s how it’s sold and disseminated which makes a major difference, I think.
 It used to be that you had to build up before a record release.
 And these days, it’s the other way around, so you release the record early, and then you do the promotion, which is a bit weird for me, it doesn’t make any sense, but it seems to be working.
-And the main downsides at the moment is the inequality with streaming, like Spotify and all these platforms that simply don’t pay enough money to the artists and composers.
-So, I think we’re gonna have a whole generation of kids aged 14 now deciding not to get into the music business simply because it doesn’t pay, which is a real shame, and we are losing all the live venues as well, and Covid has really been a nail in the coffin, I think.
+And the main downside at the moment is the inequality with streaming, like Spotify and all these platforms that simply don’t pay enough money to the artists and composers.
+So, I think we’re gonna have a whole generation of kids aged 14 now deciding not to get into the music business simply because it doesn’t pay, which is a real shame, and we are losing all the live venues as well.

 Oh no, it wasn’t me, I never ever had a desire to play the saxophone at all, I just wanted to be a really good guitarist.
 For me, the drive has always been to be a good musician, to be taken as a good musician.
 And then I always wanted to be a drummer when I was growing up, but I could never afford a drum kit really, and at the top of the block of flats where I lived there was no room to play in, and the noise would have annoyed the neighbours, so I just got interested in the guitar when I was 14, and then Spandau Ballet got together.
 I think it was 1981 and we were quite funky and it was still club music by then, and so I got into percussions which I felt was something I could do, and then I looked to go back to the guitar!
 But there were two of us, two guitarists between me and Gary [Kemp, of Spandau Ballet] and he took up the lead and so I was like, ok, you’re not leaving much space for me, and so I looked around for another instrument, and it was nearly the trumpet – that close it was to be the trumpet – but I feel it is not very flexible or versatile, where the saxophone is.
 And at the time, in the early 1980s, the saxophone was popular, more popular than it is now.
 And so I got myself a sax – and only like a year later we were doing a true album!